 It’s true; employers are likely to have more faith in permanent employees.
 There will always be exceptions, but it’s generally easier for companies to trust their workers under their permanent employment, to trust workers who have an invested interest in their organisation.
 In no way does this mean contractors are not trustworthy, but there is a tendency to award permanent staff with additional trust.

-Now, I’m not asking anyone to pick sides – like I say, there is no right or wrong here.
+Now, we're not asking anyone to pick sides, there is no right or wrong here.
 However, if you are thinking of making a move, what you need to remember is that you are the person in the driving seat; you are the one who will make the final decision, factoring in your personal circumstances and financial situation.

 It could even be that your requirements can change as you make professional and personal bounds through life.
 You can always give contracting a go at some point to see if it is for you, and then go back to perm (or vice versa).
-This is something I’ve seen happen on many an occasion.
+This is something we see happen on many an occasion.

-I hope this information has helped you find the path that is right for you.
-If you would like to discuss further then please get in touch.
+If you would like to discuss this further, then please get in touch.